 All registered voters are eligible to vote by mail

 Due to the passage of the statewide ballot proposal 18-3, all eligible and registered voters in Michigan may now request an absent voter ballot without providing a reason.

 Check your voter registration at Michigan Voter Information Center Michigan.gov/Vote

-- Download an absent voter ballot application
+Requesting an absent voter ballot

 Once your request is received by the local clerk, your signature on the request will be checked against your voter registration record before a ballot is issued.
-You must be a registered voter to receive an absent voter ballot.
+You must be a registered voter to receive an absent voter ballot, but you can register and apply for an absent voter ballot at the same time.
 Requests for absent voter ballots are processed immediately.
 Absent voter ballots may be issued to you at your home address or any address outside of your city or township of residence.

-After receiving your absent voter ballot, you have until 8 p.m. on election day to complete the ballot and return it to the clerk's office.
+After receiving your absent voter ballot, you have until 8 p.m. on Election Day to complete the ballot and return it to the clerk's office.
 Your ballot will not be counted unless your signature is on the return envelope and matches your signature on file.
 If you received assistance voting the ballot, then the signature of the person who helped you must also be on the return envelope.
 Only you, a family member or person residing in your household, a mail carrier, or election official is authorized to deliver your signed absent voter ballot to your clerk's office.

-If an emergency, such as a sudden illness or family death prevents you from reaching the polls on election day, you may request an emergency absent voter ballot.
-Requests for an emergency ballot must be submitted after the deadline for regular absent voter ballots has passed but before 4 p.m. on election day.
+If an emergency, such as a sudden illness or family death prevents you from reaching the polls on Election Day, you may request an emergency absent voter ballot.
+Requests for an emergency ballot must be submitted after the deadline for regular absent voter ballots has passed but before 4 p.m. on Election Day.
 The emergency must have occurred at a time which made it impossible for you to apply for a regular absent voter ballot.
-Your local clerk will have more information about emergency absent voter ballots.
+Please contact your local clerk for more information about emergency absent voter ballots.